Healthy, No Guilt Homemade Tortilla Chips RecipeUpdated: January 25, 2018 Snacks and Sweets, Videos

 The problem is that the modern tortilla chip has strayed from its healthy heritage and become more of a junk food than the nourishing, traditional, food it should be.

 Even the tortilla chips served at Chipotle are made from genetically modified (GMO) corn and fried in sunflower oil, an omega-6 vegetable oil that absolutely cannot be heated without the creation of free radicals that damage cell DNA when consumed.

 Organic tortilla chips from the healthfood store are not a good idea to eat on a regular basis either.
-While the corn used is nonGMO in an organic chip, a survey of the popular organic tortilla chip brands indicates once again that the oils typically used (safflower, sunflower, canola) are not appropriate for high heat frying or even baking given the high concentration of delicate, heat sensitive polyunsaturated fatty acids.
+While the corn used is nonGMO in an organic chip, a survey of the popular organic tortilla chip brands indicates that food manufacturers typically use oils (safflower, sunflower, canola) that are not appropriate for high heat frying due to the high concentration of heat sensitive polyunsaturated fatty acids.

-Be sure to check the oil temperature with a frying thermometer because even heat stable oils can become rancid if the smokepoint is exceeded.
+Be sure to check the oil temperature with a frying thermometer.
+This is because even heat stable oils can become rancid if the smokepoint is exceeded.
 I keep my frying oil temperature at 350F (177 C) to ensure no creation of free radicals.

 Remove the tortilla from the oil and place on a plate.
 Continue process until the entire package of sprouted tortillas has been fried.

 When cool to the touch, break each tortilla into quarters.
-Pair with homemade fermented salsa and serve.
+Pair with homemade cilantro salsa and serve.

 Alternatively, you can break the fried tortillas into small pieces and use them as a healthy cold breakfast cereal that tastes just like corn flakes.